wandyezj/Random/writings/thoughts/api_design_draft.md

 * __purpose__ is what it can contribute towards ease of use.
 * __principals__ are intended to give high level direction towards design considerations.
+* __patterns__ are derived from principals and are intended to give specific design guidance.

 The end of the paper is a [reference section](#reference) that summarizes papers that pertain to ease of use.